tk-notes/blog/tdd-functions-and-react-components/README.md

 const hasRealEstateDraft = (realEstateDrafts) => realEstateDrafts.length > 0;
 ```

 Great!
 Simple function.
 Simple tests.
-We could go to the step 3: make it right!
+We could go to step 3: make it right!
 But in this case, our function is really simple and we've already got it right.

 But now we need the function to get the real estate drafts and pass it to the `hasRealEstateDraft`.

 Which use case we can think of?

-- Empty list of real estates
+- An empty list of real estates
 - Only saved real estates
 - Only unsaved real estates
 - Mixed: save and unsaved real estates